Mythologyli/minecraft_verification/README.md

 # Minecraft Verification

-A Python3 implementation of Minecraft login via Microsoft account.
+A Python3 implement of Minecraft login via Microsoft account.

 Follow the script, and it will show your Minecraft id, name and body.